 - 1. To set rules, times, and limits so that your child: - Gets to bed early on school nights; - Arrives at school on time and is picked up on time at the end of the day; - Is dressed according to the school dress code; - Completes assignments on time; and - Has a nutritional lunch every day. - 2.
 To actively participate in school activities such as Parent-Teacher Conferences, PTO general meetings, and fundraising events; - 3.
 To see that the student pays for any damage to school books or property due to carelessness or neglect on the part of the student; - 4.
 To notify the school with a doctor's excuse when the student has been absent or tardy; - 5.
 To notify the school office of any changes of address or important phone numbers; - 6.
-To meet all financial obligations to the school; - 7.
-To inform the school of any special situation regarding the student's well-being, safety, and health; - 8.
-To complete and return to school any requested information promptly;

-9. To read school notes and newsletters and to show interest in the student's total education;
+To inform the school of any special situation regarding the student's well-being, safety, and health; - 7.
+To complete and return to school any requested information promptly; - 8.
+To read school notes and newsletters and to show interest in the student's total education; - 9.
+To support the religious and educational goals of the school; - 10.
+To support and cooperate with the discipline policy of the school; - 11.
+To use personal social media to support and promote Nativity School and its faculty and staff; to refrain from negative posts that are harmful to the school or school families.